-Various members of the Foundation may also be members of the Board of Trustees of the investment manager, USMF.
+Various members of the Foundation may also be members of the Board of Trustees of the investment manager, USMF and/or TDC.

 The Foundation has no employees.
 The University tracks and administers all payroll and fringe benefit costs for its employees who substantially support the Foundation.
-The Foundation reimburses the University for the salary and benefit costs on an annual basis, estimating the salary costs of individuals devoting effort to the Foundation, and applying a 33% fringe rate in addition to the salary costs for fiscal years ended June 30, 2017 and 2016.
+The Foundation reimburses the University for the salary and benefit costs on an annual basis, estimating the salary costs of individuals devoting effort to the Foundation, and applying a 33% fringe rate in addition to the salary costs for fiscal years ended June 30, 2018 and 2017.

 The Foundation supports commitments for fund raising expenses of the University, as per the affiliation agreement with UMCP.
-The amount paid by the Foundation to the University was \$889,297 and \$901,866 for the fiscal years ended June 30, 2017 and 2016, respectively.
+The amount paid by the Foundation to the University was \$900,000 and \$889,297 for the fiscal years ended June 30, 2018 and 2017, respectively.